 Stages and treatment

 Non-muscle invasive bladder cancer (NMIBC) occurs in the lining of the bladder and is the most common stage of bladder cancer in the United States.
 The treatment of NMIBC often involves scraping the tumor from the bladder wall and, in some cases, inserting medicine directly into the bladder.
 In rare situations, the bladder may need to be removed in a cystectomy.
-“We may remove the patient's bladder if the type of the tumor is of an extremely aggressive subtype or if they fail the conservative approaches,” Dr. Armine Smith, a urologic oncologist at Johns Hopkins Medicine in Baltimore, wrote in an email.
+“We may remove the patient's bladder if the type of the tumor is of an extremely aggressive subtype or if they fail the conservative approaches,” Armine Smith, M.D., a urologic oncologist at Johns Hopkins Medicine in Baltimore, wrote in an email.

 Later stage bladder cancer, muscle invasive bladder cancer (MIBC), occurs when the cancer has spread into the muscles of the bladder wall.
 The traditional treatment for MIBC is chemotherapy followed by a radical cystectomy, which is the removal of the bladder and the nearby organs, including the uterus, fallopian tubes, ovaries and part of the vagina.
 After surgery, doctors create a new way for urine to leave the body.
 This may result in a stoma — an opening in the abdomen.
 A patient may also have a urostomy bag — a pouch outside the body that collects urine.

 With both NMIBC and MIBC, patients may experiences bodily changes that affect their sex lives.
 “Bladder treatments of any kind … may affect urinary function and cause pelvic pain, which in turn can affect the sex life of a woman,” wrote Smith.
 “These changes can be temporary or permanent.”
 Patients may also experience side effects like vaginal dryness, lowered sex drive and fear of contaminating partners with medicines, and having a radical cystectcomy will bring about menopause if the woman is not already postmenopausal.